enes-turk/movie-datascrape/README.md

 The scraper collects comprehensive information about each movie, including:

-- Title
-- Year
+- Title, Year, Runtime, Genre
 - IMDB Rating and Votes
-- Runtime
-- Genre
-- Director and Writer
-- Actors
+- Director, Writer and Actors
 - Plot summary
 - Language and Country
 - Poster URL